rolf-electronics/Modular-Synthesizer/README.md

 In **ADSR mode** the yellow rotary encoder selects A - D - S or R, with the pushbuttons the levels can be increased and decreased.

 * Top LED is for LFO frequency and level indication.
-* Mid LED is over or under range when using the rotary encoders.
+* Mid LED is over or under range when using the rotary encoders. (and should be placed a little more to the right for the next one)